 Description and Adaptation

-Purple Bergamot is perennial, wildflower that grows 2 – 3 feet tall.
-It is a member of the mint family, and so has square stems.
+Purple Bergamot is perennial wildflower that grows 2 – 3 feet tall.
+It is a member of the mint family, and has square stems.
 The leaves have a strong mint fragrance when crushed.
 Its leaves are oblong and pointed (lanceolate) and placed opposite one another on the stems, and the stems are topped by a cluster of reddish purple tubular flowers that bloom in summer.
 The small leaves at the base of each flower (bracts) are also purple or purplish.
 Purple Bergamot spreads through rhizomes (horizontal underground stems that produce new plants).
 Purple Bergamot can be found growing in swampy thickets, stream beds and ditches.

 Purple Bergamot distribution from USDA-NRCS PLANTS Database.